open-telemetry/opentelemetry-java-contrib/span-stacktrace/README.md

 ### Configuration

-The `otel.span.stacktrace.min.duration` configuration option (defaults to 5ms) allows to configure the minimal duration for which spans should have a stacktrace captured.
+The `otel.span.stacktrace.min.duration` configuration option (defaults to 5ms) allows configuring the minimal duration for which spans should have a stacktrace captured.

 Setting `otel.span.stacktrace.min.duration` to zero will include all spans, and using a negative